Student Support Fund Grants

 What supporting evidence do I need to provide?

-We need to see evidence of your income, expenditure, priority debts and bank statements for the last 3 months.
-Pages 3 – 6 of the application form will guide you through the evidence you need to submit.
+We need to see evidence of your student funding, tenancy agreement/mortgage statements and bank statements for the last 3 months.
+The application form will guide you through the evidence you need to submit.

 Why do I need to provide supporting evidence?